Free furniture near you.

 The items that may be provided near you are almost always donated from the public.
 They will be gently used, but tend to be in decent shape.
 There are even businesses that may donate to a furniture bank, such as local colleges, hotels, manufactures, universities, and even national furniture retailers.

 Places to get free household items and furniture

 One of the nation's leading operators of both thrift stores as well as free household furnishing programs is Saint Vincent De Paul.
 There are hundreds of churches that are part of this charity organization.
 Anyone seeking help will need to have a home visit take place by a Venetian, which is a volunteer from the group.

 Most of what they provide is basic needs.
 This can include furniture to help a very low income family get established.
 They may not only provide the items someone needs (whether it is a bed or a place to sit such as a chair), but the Venetians may even deliver goods to the elderly or sick.
 So many social services are available, and find locations of Saint Vincent De Paul churches.

 Another charity to try for furniture and stuff for a home, this one being a Christian based group, is the Salvation Army.
-They do assist anyone though, regardless of their gender, race, or religion.
-In fact, many people that seek furniture are the vulnerable, such as senior citizens, immigrants and the working poor.
+They help anyone, regardless of their gender, race, or religion.
+In fact, many people that seek free furniture vouchers are the vulnerable, such as senior citizens, immigrants, single moms and the working poor.

 Vouchers may be given to shop at their furniture distribution centers or Family Stores.
 The items available change based on the week and month.
 In some cases, the items available can even include seasonal goods such as fans to cool a home.
 This will be in addition to the standard items such as coaches, futons, TVs, tables, and more.
 If someone does not qualify for a free voucher, they can buy the furniture they need.
 Find how to apply for Salvation Army social services.